pinterest/PINFuture/README.md

 ## Overview

-PINFuture is an Objective C implementation of the asynchronous primitive called "Future".
-This library differs from other Objective C implementations of Future primarily because it aims to preserve type safety using Objective C generics.
+PINFuture is an Objective-C implementation of the asynchronous primitive called "Future".
+This library differs from other Objective-C implementations of Future primarily because it aims to preserve type safety using Objective-C generics.

 ### What is a Future?